PedsCrit

 Donations are appreciated @PedsCrit on Venmo , you can also support us by becoming a patron on Patreon.
 100% of funds go to supporting the show.

-Thank you for listening to this episode of PedsCrit.
 Please remember that all content during this episode is intended for educational and entertainment purposes only.
 It should not be used as medical advice.
 The views expressed during this episode by hosts and our guests are their own and do not reflect the official position of their institutions.
 If you have any comments, suggestions, or feedback-you can email us at pedscritpodcast@gmail.com.
-Check out http://www.pedscrit.com for detailed show notes.
-And visit @critpeds on twitter and @pedscrit on instagram for real time show updates.
+You can also check out our website at http://www.pedscrit.com.
+Thank you for listening to this episode of PedsCrit!